wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 For listing entries with a specific tag, the static method `printSpecificTag(...)` from the Ui class is called.
 This method is similar to the `printWeekly(...)` method as it also loops through spendings and incomes while appending entries with the specified tag to a String.
 This string is then printed out.

+### Help command

+When the user types `help`, the program will print out a list of commands that the user can use.

+### Bye command

+When the user types `bye`, the program will exit the program.

 ***
 ## Product scope
 ### Target user profile